Kierkegaard, Religion, and Culture Unit

 Kierkegaard and Biblical Hermeneutics

-The second themed session (co-sponsored with the Sacred Texts, Theory, and Theological Constructions Unit) invites papers that consider how various frameworks of biblical hermeneutics reveal the motivations of human hearts more-so than they reveal about the biblical text itself.
-In For Self-Examination (1851), Søren Kierkegaard invites his readers to engage with the biblical text with all the interest and passion that a lover would engage with a letter from one's beloved rather than as an object of impersonal disinterested speculation.
+The second themed session (co-sponsored with the Kierkegaard, Religion, and Culture unit) invites papers that explore the engagement of Søren Kierkegaard with biblical hermeneutics in his For Self-Examination (1851).
+With the destructive forces of Christian nationalism on the rise and the future of democracy in the United States at stake, it is critical for us to consider how various biblical hermeneutical frameworks reveal the motivations of human hearts more-so than they reveal about the biblical text itself.
+In For Self-Examination, Kierkegaard invites his readers to engage with the biblical text with all the interest and passion that a lover would engage with a letter from one's beloved rather than as an object of impersonal disinterested speculation.
 The biblical text is then construed as a mirror that one must not look at as though observing the mirror itself but must see oneself in the mirror.
 How we relate to the biblical text is constitutive of our desires and therefore of our lived theologies.
-Considering the existentially and/or politically consequential nature of our various hermeneutical approaches, this co-sponsored session seeks papers that put Søren Kierkegaard’s approach to biblical hermeneutics as found in For Self-Examination (1851) into conversation with past, present, and emerging trends in biblical hermeneutics.
+Considering the existentially consequential nature of our various hermeneutical approaches, this co-sponsored session seeks papers that engage Søren Kierkegaard’s approach to biblical hermeneutics (as found in For Self-Examination) in conversation with past, present, and emerging trends in biblical hermeneutics, particularly those that address the rise of Christian nationalism.

 Kierkegaard and Trauma